 - 1. Install the UAD Powered Plug-Ins software and the UAD hardware using the procedures detailed in this chapter (the system must be operating properly). - 2.
 Launch the UAD Meter & Control Panel application (see page 49) and open the Plug-Ins panel (see page 51). - 3.
 Click the "Authorize Plug-Ins" button (page 55).
 The my.uaudio.com online store opens in the default web browser. - If you don't already have a my.uaudio.com account, you are directed to create one.
 Follow the instructions online. - If you already have a my.uaudio.com account, login with your email address and password.
 If your password is lost, the store can email it to you. - 4.
 Your device will be automatically registered and added to your "My Systems" computer group, and your authorization file is generated. - 5.
 Click the "Download Authorization" button at the bottom of the registration page to download the "auth.uad2" file.
 The authorization file is downloaded by the browser to the location specified in the browser preferences. - 6.
+For optimum results, quit all open audio host applications (DAWs). - 7.
 Double click the auth.uad2 file.
 The authorization is loaded onto the UAD device(s) and after a few seconds the "Authorizations Updated Successfully" window appears (Figure 3).